 British cinema is known for its quality and captivating actors.
 Whether they are blockbusters or indie gems, British films are loved around the world because of their unique humour and sensibilities.Believe it or not, many major film industries around the world, including Hollywood, have borrowed a lot from the British cinema, albeit unknowingly.
 British cinema has also given the world many stalwarts of cinema, from legendary directors such as Alfred Hitchcock, Danny Boyle, Ridley Scott to groundbreaking actors like Charlie Chaplin, Daniel Day-Lewis, Sir Michael Caine, Ralph Fiennes, Eddie Redmayne et al to some of the most talented and beautiful actresses on the planet like Kate Winslet, Helen Mirren, Judy Dench, Maggie Smith, Claire Foy and the list goes on.

 In this interconnected world we live in, most of the British films have a Hollywood connection — they are either produced by some Hollywood production or primarily star Hollywood actors.
 James Bond, for example.
-Or Harry Potter.
+Or the beloved Harry Potter franchise.
 It won’t be wrong to state that very few British films are purely British these days.
 We, at The Cinemaholic, have figured a way to find the best out of all the British movies available on Netflix that you can stream right away.
-From hilarious comedies to powerful dramas to romantic comedies, here is the list of really good British movies on Netflix right now.
+From nail-biting thrillers to powerful dramas to romantic comedies, here is the list of really good British movies on Netflix right now.
 You can find many of these best British movies on Amazon Prime or Hulu as well.
 Without further ado, here’s the full list.

 Not to be confused with the all-time classic that is ‘Fight Club’, ‘The Riot Club’ is the narrative of a drinking club on very similar lines.
 The story begins with Miles and Alistair – two wealthy brats who have connections with many nobles and are studying at the Oxford.
 While Miles is a timid and happy fella, who has a simmering relationship with his girlfriend Lauren, Alistair aspires to be a politician like his uncle.
 After joining ‘The Riot Club’ – a notorious club built on the idea of hedonism and the power of one’s money, Miles and Alistair need to stick to their guns with their careers at stake.
 A brazen incident, however, suggests otherwise.
 ‘The Riot Club’ is apparently based on a real-life Bullingdon Club – the unofficial all-male club for undergrads at the Oxford.